 40 CFR Part 58 Appendix D. 5(h) requires: "States with Moderate and above 8-hour O3 nonattainment areas and states in the Ozone Transport Region as defined in 40 CFR 51.900 shall develop and implement an Enhanced Monitoring Plan (EMP) detailing enhanced O3 and O3 precursor monitoring activities to be performed.
 The EMP shall be submitted to the EPA Regional Administrator no later than October 1, 2019 or two years following the effective date of a designation to a classification of Moderate or above O3 nonattainment, whichever is later.
 At a minimum, the EMP shall be reassessed and approved as part of the 5-year network assessments required under 40 CFR 58.10(d).
-The EMP will include monitoring activities may include, but are not limited to, the following:
+The EMP will include monitoring activities deemed important to understanding the O3 problems in the state.
+Such activities may include, but are not limited to, the following: